sa-farranmedia/MSSQL-DEV-DB/README.md

+# For the Next Poor Soul
+If you have to work on this please follow this guide as closely as possible.
+Change as little code as possible.
+Every choice was made because of very strict reasons.
+See AWS CU supported versions, Required endpoints, SSM config, and Custom RDS set up guide closely before attempting this process.
+This is for a single AZ setup.
+If you want Multi-AZ please add the SQS endpoint.

 # Legacy WebApp - DEV Infrastructure

 Complete Terraform infrastructure for DEV environment with Windows Server 2022 EC2 (SQL tooling only) and RDS Custom for SQL Server Developer Edition.